unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-16-where-local-inference-performance-actually-comes-from.md

 The first distinction I needed was not between fast and slow.
 It was between changes I could make as an operator, changes that required a compatible model and runtime, and changes that belonged to model design or conversion.
 Those layers interact, but they are not interchangeable.

-{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11-performance-layers.svg" alt="Three layers of inference performance decisions: operator and runtime controls, compatible acceleration paths, and architecture conversion or training choices" variant="wide" %}

-*The first useful question is not which flag to change, but which layer owns the proposed change.*
+{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11-performance-layers.svg" alt="Three layers of inference performance decisions: operator and runtime controls, compatible acceleration paths, and architecture conversion or training choices" caption="The first useful question is not which flag to change, but which layer owns the proposed change." variant="wide" %}

 | Decision layer                         | Examples                                                                                                                   | What has to be true                                                                                                                    |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |